Founder and Director

 Tatiana Duarte Brea

-Tatiana Duarte Brea is a distinguished International Chess Master and has taught chess in schools and after school programs for over a decade.
+Tatiana Duarte Brea is a distinguished Woman International Master and has taught chess in schools and afterschool programs sine 2002.
 A Brazilian native, she boasts a long list of achievements, including Female Chess Champion of Brazil, 5-time Pan-American Chess Champion, 9-time winner of the Brazilian Junior Championships, and Brazilian contender for the World Chess Championships.
 Tatiana takes great care with her students and loves teaching math and chess to children of all ages.

 Jairo Moreira is an International Chess FIDE Master (World Chess Federation), as well as a Certified FIDE Trainer, and international Tournament Director.
 Moreira has been coaching students since 2004, both privately and in groups in his charming soft spoken manner.
 Among his private students are two National Champions, along with numerous state and local champions.
 Jairo says, "I love passing on my love of chess and helping kids to see the beauty of it."